SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Divine Strike

-Once per turn, deal +1d8 fire damage on weapon attacks.
+Once during your turn, deal +1d8 fire damage on weapon attacks.
 This damage increases to 2d8 at 14th level.

 ### Level 10